temp66/run-hide-in-tray/README.md

 ## Notes

+- On first run, the system tray icon may be hidden by default.

 - The "Hide" menu item is always enabled, because new windows may show up, but the program only tracks which windows are hidden and is unaware of that.

 - The "Show" menu item is enabled iff there are some windows hidden.